shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-use-data-loss-api.md

 <properties
-   pageTitle="Procedimiento para invocar la pérdida de datos en los servicios de Service Fabric | Microsoft Azure" description="En este documento se describe cómo utilizar la API de pérdida de datos." services="service-fabric" documentationCenter=".net" authors="LMWF"
+   pageTitle="How to Invoke Data Loss on Service Fabric Services | Microsoft Azure" description="Describes how to use the data loss api" services="service-fabric" documentationCenter=".net" authors="LMWF"